artsandmetaphysics/goodlifeodyssey/_meditations/the-universe-is-empty-yet-is-ultimately-real.md

 A couple of objections can be raised here.

 “You write about the universal wave function as if it is real, but without metaphysical underpinnings could it be real?
 Without these, it would be more like a dream or an illusion.
 What you’re describing seems more like mathematical machinery than a real thing.”
 This is, in a sense, restating Nāgārjuna’s position that _if_ there were ultimately real things, _then_ they must have svabhāva.
 That is, if there were ultimately real things, they must be things that are independent of anything else, uncaused, and not fabricated from other things.
 Presumably a classical atoms would be an allowable metaphysical underpinning.
-For all the reasons already stated, I disagree with this position; it seems to require reality to fit a preconceived notion about how it must be.
+For all the reasons already stated, I disagree; it seems to require reality to fit a preconceived notion about how it must be.
 In hindsight, perhaps it isn’t too surprising that modern science revealed a different form of nature underneath it all.
 I should note that there may be objects underpinning our reality, or there may not be.

 “How do you know the laws of physics are fixed?”
 I don’t.
 I’m drawing the best conclusion I can with the evidence I have.
 We all must do this.
 We can be _certain_ of very little.
 However, I would need strong evidence to disregard the permanence of the laws of physics.